thoughtbot/ios-on-rails/release/ios-on-rails.md

 # The Mobile App's Skeleton

-The Humon app is going to have 2 view controllers, which we will create empty versions of now.
+The Humon app is going to have two view controllers.
+We will create empty versions of these now.

 1. The initial view will contain a large map with pins for events that are near you, events you've created, and events you are tracking.
 It will also contain a button for adding a new event.

 2. The views for creating and viewing an event will be very similar.
 The entire view will be filled with a table which has space for the address, name, and time of an event.

-	Creating and viewing will be handled by distinct view controller classes but each of these will be a subclass of and overarching event view controller class.
+	Creating and viewing will be handled by distinct view controller classes but each of these will be a subclass of an overarching event view controller class.

 # The Map View Controller